hirosystems/stacks-subnets/docs/getting-started.md

 #### Register NFT script

-We will also need to register our NFT with our subnet, allowing it to be deposited into the subnet.
-To do this, we'll write another script, but because we only need to do this once, we'll hardcode our details into the script.
+We also need to register our NFT with our subnet, allowing it to be deposited into the subnet.
+To do this, we'll write another script, but because we only need to do this once, we will hardcode our details into the script.

 This script calls `register-new-nft-contract` on the L1 subnet contract, passing the L1 and L2 NFT contracts we will publish.